Second inauguration of Grover Cleveland

 The inauguration of Grover Cleveland as the 24th president of the United States took place on Saturday, March 4, 1893, at the East Portico of the United States Capitol in Washington, D.C.
 This was the 27th inauguration and marked the commencement of the second and final four-year term of Cleveland as president and the only term of Adlai Stevenson I as vice president.
 Cleveland had been inaugurated as the 22nd president exactly eight years earlier, making him the first former U.S. president to be re-inaugurated.
 Chief Justice Melville Fuller administered the presidential oath of office.
 It snowed during the inauguration.

+An inaugural ball occurred afterwards at the old Pension Building, it was reported to be the first such inaugural ball featuring illumination by electric light.